Careers begin with courses that are proven. And at Swinburne, we’ve been offering TAFE qualifications for more than 100 years.

 Steven completed a Certificate III in Carpentry and undertook his apprenticeship through his father’s business.

-Trades at Swinburne
+Apprenticeships at Swinburne

 Take a tour of the specialist trades facilities at our Croydon campus, including carpentry, bricklaying, plumbing and electrotechnology training spaces.

-Studying a trade at Swinburne
+Studying an apprenticeship at Swinburne

 The right tools